notfound-404/BREIZHCTF2K16/OLD_SCHOOL_HACKER/README.md

 Everything you need to know about this is here:<br>https://en.wikipedia.org/wiki/Punched_card

-As you can see, black dot have the same gap.
+As you can see, black dot have the same gap.<br>
 So you can script a decoder.

 I know many guys did it manually (it must have been funny :D).